LukeTheHecker/invert/README.md

-# Invert - a high-level library for all kinds of EEG inverse solutions
+# Invert - A high-level EEG Python library for all kinds of EEG inverse solutions

 ... work in progress